 A survey of the development of prehistoric cultures in Canada.
-The course uses the archaeological record from the Arctic, sub-Arctic, far Northeast, Northern Plains and West Coast to examine cultural change,
+The course uses the archaeological record from the Arctic, sub-Arctic, far Northeast, Northern Plains and West Coast to examine cultural change.

-372.1(.2) Prehistory of the United States

 373.1(.2) Fieldwork in Archaeology

 374.1(.2) Archaeology Laboratory

 375.1(.2) World Prehistory

 Prerequisite: ANT 271.1(.2) or one (1.0) credit in a social science.

 This course investigates the earliest known tools and their associated activities.
-The development of technology is traced from the early storage through the iron age in a world-wide setting.
+The development of technology is traced from the early stone age through the iron age in a world-wide setting.

 379.1(.2) Cross-listed as IRS 379.1(.2) and GPY 379.1(.2) Irish Material Culture

 381.1(.2) Advanced Biological Anthropology 1

 Prerequisite: ANT 280.1(.2).

-The course offers sophisticated examination of human biological evolution, principally the topics of evolutionary theory, human heredal and race.
+The course offers sophisticated examination of human biological evolution, principally the topics of evolutionary theory, human heredity, and race.
 Students conduct in-class investigations and assignments.

-382.1(.2) Advanced Biological Anthropology 2

-Prerequisite: ANT 381.1(.2).
+Note: It is recommended that students who complete ANT 381.1(.2) also complete ANT 382.1(.2).
+382.1(.2) Advanced Biological Anthropology 2 Prerequisite: ANT 381.1(.2).